 - In Harry Potter, the title of Minister for Magic doesn't appear to be an elected position, it seems to be appointed in some way (Dumbledore was offered it, but turned it down).
 They can also be removed somehow, as happens to Fudge (though by who isn't clear).
-The Daily Prophet is said to be explicitly in the ministry's pocket.
+The Daily Prophet is said to be explicitly in the Ministry's pocket.
 The only other newspaper mentioned is the Quibbler, which seems to be for conspiracy buffs.

 - Discworld: Most of the governments are pretty generic, except for Ankh-Morpork (Best.
 Tyranny.
 Ever.), Lancre, Klatch and Sto Lat (monarchy) and, kind of, Pseudopolis - in Unseen Academicals, Lord Vetinari is very amused by the fact that they decide to try a brave new experiment in democracy, and promptly vote not to have to pay taxes.